JoJo275/marshal-code/README.md

 # marshal-code
-Files containing linting rules for VSCode Extentions.
+Files containing linting rules for VSCode extensions.

 **How to Use:**
 1. Install Visual Studio Code.